-Most of the sights of interest are in Praça Girossóis, purportedly the second-largest municipal square in the world after the Red Square in Moscow.
+Most of the sights of interest are around Praça Girossóis, one of the largest municipal squares in the world.

 Palmas’ layout is highly logical, but still confuses most first-time visitors.
 All quadras (blocks) are numbered, and the main avenues are named for their direction: ‘NS’ for norte–sul (north–south) and ‘LO’ for leste–oeste (east–west).
 Smaller ruas (roads), are named according to their quadrant – like ‘NO’ for the northwest or ‘SE’ for southeast – in relation to Praça Girossóis, the center of the city.
 Only Palmas' two main thoroughfares have regular names: Av Juscelino Kubitschek (known as Av JK) and Av Teotônio Segurado.